Are you a strong writer? Enjoy getting paid?

 The Daily's Copy Desk is specifically tasked with reading and editing all the content we publish every night for AP Style, grammar, consistency, and factual accuracy.
 Our detail-oriented role protects The Daily's credibility and improves its quality across the board.
 If you're interested in a laid-back work environment, reading and editing student-crafted stories, gaining real journalism experience (and being paid), apply now!

-Contact the Copy Chiefs with any questions at firstname.lastname@example.org.
+Contact the Copy Chiefs with any questions or request to be put on a waiting list at firstname.lastname@example.org.

 Interested in photography?